stratika/GPULlama3.java/README.md

 python3 -m venv venv
 source ./venv/bin/activate

-# Install TornadoVM with OpenCL backend and OpenJDK 21 [Optional] -> --backedn opencl,ptx
+# Install TornadoVM with OpenCL backend and OpenJDK 21 [Optional] -> --backend opencl,ptx
+# Be sure to have the correct JDK version installed and the TornadoVM installer script is executed correctly.
+# you can run at this step: tornado --devices to check if the installation was successful
 ./bin/tornadovm-installer --jdk jdk21 --backend opencl

 # Source the TornadoVM environment variables